zammad/zammad-documentation/install-elasticsearch.rst

   http.max_content_length: 400mb

-..
-Note:: The following step is only necessary starting with elasticsearch 7 and newer.
+.. note:: The following step is only necessary starting with elasticsearch 7 and newer.

 To enable Zammad to search for many values at the same time (to speed up your search), you'll also need to add the followingf option to your ``/etc/elasticsearch/elasticsearch.yml``: